 - To find your image hash type the following command and press ENTER:

 sudo docker images

 - Copy the image hash.

-- Type or copy and paste the following command and press ENTER:
+- The following command is the deploy command for the container.
+It should be entered as one block.
+Type or copy and paste the following command and press ENTER:

 sudo docker run -it -d \

 The containerized Agent successfully deploys to the Docker environment.